Guide to Buying a Second Home

 You may also be liable to capital gains tax if you gift or transfer your second home to someone else or exchange it for another asset.

-Fortunately, there is an annual capital gains tax allowance that you can take advantage of which for the 2022/2023 tax year is £12,300.
-If you are a couple who jointly own your second home, you can combine this allowance, allowing a gain of £24,600.
+Fortunately, there is an annual capital gains tax allowance that you can take advantage of.
+If you are a couple who jointly own your second home, you can combine this allowance.

 How to calculate capital gains tax liability